Airbourne (band): Boneshaker (2019–2024)

 From March 2019 the band were recording their fifth studio album, Boneshaker, at RCA Studio A in Nashville, Tennessee with production by Dave Cobb.
 It was released on 25 October 2019, which reached top 10 in Germany and Switzerland, and top 20 in Australia and Austria.
 Hysteria Magazines Kris Peters observed, "[they] have served up another meat and potatoes take on their beloved genre, following their now sacred formula of no ballads, no acoustic guitars and no keyboards...
 If you think rock n roll is dying in this country, spend half an hour with this album through your speakers and your doubts will be cast aside."
 However, The Soundboards reviewer felt Airbourne, "exist in a time where genre regimentation has effectively been dissolved altogether, and sticking to so rigidly to one single reference point only shows more limitations than benefits on paper...
 It's effectively the fifth time they've made this exact album, rotating through their own tropes with the ease of a band more than content with spinning their wheels, because it'll yield a positive result from their fans regardless."

 Harrison was replaced by Jarrad Morrice on rhythm guitar and backing vocals during mid-2022.
 The band were working on a new album expected in 2023.
 By September 2023 Morrice was replaced on rhythm guitar by Brett Tyrrell (ex-Thunderstruck).

-The band released a single, "Gutsy" (June 2025), through Spinefarm Records.